 Average Cost of Accommodation in Turkey

 Your accommodation is really where you can save your pennies.
-You can find a bed in a hostel dormitory for as little as $8 USD per night, or you can splash out on a five-star resort on a beach in Antalya for $150 per night.
+You can find a bed in a hostel dormitory for around $12 USD per night, or you can splash out on a five-star resort on a beach in Antalya for $300 per night.
 It’s really down to you.

 You can find hotels for as high as $500 per night, but those are really for romantic getaways and honeymoons.
 For the average traveler, or family, you wouldn’t expect to pay this much (unless that’s what you’re looking for!).